MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/combinable-class.md

 ```

 ### Parameters
- `_Exists`
+*_Exists*<br/>
 A reference to a boolean.
 The boolean value referenced by this argument will be set to `true` if the sub-computation already existed on this thread, and set to `false` if this was the first sub-computation on this thread.

 ### Return Value
  A reference to the thread-private sub-computation.